 Is there clinical research on vitamin B5 and Acne?

-One study found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% in the number of acne pimples after 8 weeks of treatment.
+One study found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% of the number of acne pimples after 8 weeks of treatment.
 A second, larger randomized controlled study has validated the results.
 This study showed a 67% reduction in the number of acne lesions after 12 weeks of supplementation.

 Is pantothenic acid safe to use?

 Vitamin B-5 supplements are water-soluble.
 As with other water-soluble vitamins, the urinary tract system would flush any excess of pantothenic acid.
 The US NIH site confirms that pantothenic acid is safe, even at high doses.
 That said, taking very high doses of pantothenic acid supplements (10,000 mg /day) can cause an upset stomach and diarrhea and change the urine's color to bright yellow.